kazuto-nishimori/Open-Source-GIS/lab9/index.md

 </details>

 #### Spatial Intersection

 I want to count the number of tweets in each county.
-To do so, let us first create a column in both tweet layers to indicate the county in which it resides.
+To do so, let us first create a column in both tweet layers to indicate the county in which they reside.
 Then, I will perform `st_intersects` with the counties layer to populate this column.

 <details><summary>Show Code </summary>